1516 - 1565

 About

-Conrad Gessner is a member of the following lists: People from the canton of Zürich, Botanists with author abbreviations and 16th-century Latin-language writers.
+Conrad Gessner is a member of the following lists: People from the canton of Zurich, Botanists with author abbreviations and 16th-century writers in Latin.

 Contribute